 Lightroom - Applied various basic lighting and color adjustments in the Develop module.

-Photoshop - Output the image as a JPEG image using the “Maximum” quality option (9000 x 6750 pixels).
+Lightroom - Output the image as a JPEG image using the “Maximum” quality option (8272 x 6200 pixels).

 PhotoSync - Copied the processed image to my iPad Mini for any final processing, review, enjoyment, and posting to social media.